entur/uttu/README.md

 ## Disable Google PubSub autoconfiguration

-If you don't use Google PubSub, sett this property:
+If you don't use Google PubSub, set this property:

     # This property is needed to avoid pubsub autoconfiguration
     spring.cloud.gcp.pubsub.enabled=false

+## Disable AWS S3 autoconfiguration

+If you don't use AWS S3 through AWSpring, set this property:

+    # This property is needed to avoid AWS S3 autoconfiguration
+    spring.cloud.aws.s3.enabled=false

+This feature is automatically enabled due to transitive dependency activation from `spring-cloud-aws-starter-secrets-manager` and should never be needed when running uttu in any of the available configurations.

 ## Running locally